-Painful respiration is discomfort that occurs when a person breathes in or out.
+Painful respiration can involve lung pain that occurs when a person breathes in or out.
 Infections, musculoskeletal injuries, and heart problems can cause this pain.

 The lungs do not have pain receptors, so when a person experiences painful respiration, it is not the lungs themselves that hurt.
 However, conditions that affect the lungs, organs, joints, or muscles within the chest cavity can cause pain when breathing.

 In this article, we discuss when to get help and the possible causes of painful respiration.
 We also cover diagnosis, home treatment, and prevention.

 Seek immediate medical attention if the pain accompanies any of the following symptoms:

 - loss or a decreased level of consciousness

 - chest tightness or pain, especially if it spreads to the arms, back, shoulder, neck, or jaw